Why the new generation of England players are better than you think

-If there was reason for an Englishman to remain optimistic in Brazil then it came in the educated performance of Raheem Sterling against Italy alongside the established, fluid talents of Wayne Rooney, Daniel Sturridge and Jordan Henderson – and in the knowledge that, in Jack Wilshere, Ross Barkley and Luke Shaw among others, a far more skilled young collection of players was vying for selection.
+If there was reason for an Englishman to remain optimistic in Brazil then it came in the display of Raheem Sterling against Italy alongside the established, fluid talents of Wayne Rooney, Daniel Sturridge and Jordan Henderson – and in the knowledge that, in Jack Wilshere, Ross Barkley and Luke Shaw, a more skilled young collection of players was vying for selection.

 A preference for 4-4-2 didn’t only reflect those managers’ limitations.
 The players – rigid and suited to one-paced, box-to-box football – would have struggled with the fluid, flexible and composed possession-based game the finest teams of that era exercised.
 Of the Euro 2004 XI, only Ashley Cole, Paul Scholes and Rooney were as comfortable with the subtleties of international football as they were domestically, and only Rooney could excel in more than one role (Gerrard could also, but without the required tactical discipline).

-By the World Cup in 2006, Joe Cole was another capable of playing in multiple positions and Rio Ferdinand was composed in possession, but they were the exception rather than the rule and only now – for the first time in England’s history – does the national team have a generation that is as suited to ball retention as it is adaptable.
+By 2006, Joe Cole was another capable of playing in multiple positions and Rio Ferdinand was composed in possession, but they were the exception rather than the rule and only now – for the first time in England’s history – does the national team have a generation that is as suited to ball retention as it is adaptable.

 The right track